istvan-takacs/projects/README.md

 # Projects

-A collection of projects and side-projects that I have undertaken.
+A repository for the collections of projects and side-projects that I have undertaken.